gnosis/gnosisvpn-client/ONBOARDING.md

 We do not need them for now.

 Move the downloaded binary into your `gnosisvpn-poc` folder next to your `config.toml`.
-In the following steps we assume you downloaded `gnosis_vpn-x86_64-linux` to keep the instructions consistent.
+In the following steps, we assume you downloaded `gnosis_vpn-x86_64-linux` to keep the instructions consistent.

 ### 10. Ready to start the GnosisVPN binary file [Linux]